biocatiit/website/content/pages/users_apply.rst

 #.
 Establish a "User Account" - BSL2 experiments only

-    BioCAT requests that all experimenters submit a purchase order to ANL in care of the APS "User Account Specialist" to provide a mechanism for covering costs that may be incurred at the APS on their behalf.
+    BioCAT requests that all experimenters doing BSL2 experiments submit a purchase order to ANL in care of the APS "User Account Specialist" to provide a mechanism for covering costs that may be incurred at the APS on their behalf.
 Such costs include: shipping, purchases from the APS stock room, supplies ordered through the Argonne Materials Ordering System (AMOS), and fabrication of items at an APS/ANL shop.

 #.
 Complete Training and Orientation